-So I set about my days, controlled entirely by the location of restaurants, eat to my hearts content, disregard the one's that didn't tickle my personal tastebuds and lavish abnormal praise on those that did.
+So I set about my days, controlled entirely by the location of restaurants, eat to my heart's content, disregard the ones that didn't tickle my tastebuds, and lavish abnormal praise on those that did.

 They are collected below in no particular order, and links to them on google maps can be found by clicking on the main images:

-Special thanks this time go to Debjeet Sen, Viraaj Braganza and Ritu for their excellent advice.
-Seers of a modern age!
+Special thanks this time go to Debjeet Sen, Viraaj Braganza, and Ritu for their excellent advice.
+Seers of the modern age!

 GUide to eating in mumbai